ADGEfficiency/data-science-south/content/lessons/bash.md

 ## Why Learn the Shell?

-Why should you learn how to use a shell?

 - **Widely used** - a core developer tool & skill,
 - **Unlocks powerful tools** - some development tasks can only be done through the shell - many are best done through a shell,
 - **Automation** - automating text based commands is easier than automating pointing and clicking.